Hmm … it looks like your browser is out of date.

 Your doctor and you need to understand each other.
-Not speaking English well makes this difficult.
+Not speaking the same language could make this difficult.
 We can arrange for a medical interpreter to be at your appointments.

 Kidney disease is a serious medical condition.
 After the kidneys stop working, regular treatments, called renal dialysis or an organ transplant are needed to live.
 Dialysis uses a machine to clean the blood just like healthy kidneys do.

 Knowing what's wrong and finding it early can make all the difference.
 Our plan covers:

 We'll help you get the information needed to improve your health or be at your best.

 You can receive information in your preferred language.
 Just ask.
 We also have people at our customer service centers who speak more than one language.
 Chances are, we have someone who speaks your language or they can connect you with our interpreter service which covers more than 200 languages.

 Our plan includes prescription drugs and refills with no copays.
 We also cover over-the-counter medicines with a written order from your doctor.

 And we make getting your medicine easy.
 You can fill your prescriptions at: